 3. Visual inspection for Bad Capacitor

 Sometimes you can check the capacitor by visual inception rather than using the smart tweezers or ESR meter easily.

-Now you will get the answer of the query for How to Test a Capacitor with a Multimeter in both conditions removing from circuit board or with circuit board.
-And also how to check capacitor without multimeter.
+With this information you will be able to answer the question of How to Test a Capacitor with a Multimeter in both conditions: without removing it from the circuit board and with it attached to the circuit board.
+Also, how to check capacitors without a multimeter.